ets-labs/python-dependency-injector/docs/providers/resource.rst

        # >>> Shutdown generic

-It works using the :ref:`traverse` method to find all resources of the specified type, selecting all resources which are instances of the specified type.
+It works using the ``traverse()`` method to find all resources of the specified type, selecting all resources which are instances of the specified type.